yaal-coop/Esup-Pod/pod/activitypub/README.md

 ## Configuration

+The ActivityPub feature is disabled by default, and can be enabled with using the ``USE_ACTIVITYPUB`` configuration parameter.

 A RSA keypair is needed for ActivityPub to work, and passed as `ACTIVITYPUB_PUBLIC_KEY` and `ACTIVITYPUB_PRIVATE_KEY` configuration settings.
 They can be generated from a python console: